aaanderson1/rps-multiplayer/README.md

 • You must open player 1 and player 2 instances in separate browsers or devices.

-• Use your mouse or touchscreen to click the photo of the move you want to make
+• Use your mouse or touchscreen to click the photo to choose your move

 • This app will keep your score overall at the bottom